Struggling with Arthritis Flare-Ups?

 What You Can Do:

-• Practice Mindfulness: Meditation and deep breathing help me relax and manage stress.
+• Practice Mindfulness: Meditation and breathing exercises help reduce stress.

 10. Supplements: Are You Getting the Right Nutrients?